-THE HAGUE, THE NETHERLANDS, 16-18 June 2019 Sunium CEO Nadia Tjahja co-organised and co-led Youth Dialogue on Internet Governance (YouthDIG), a three day youth programme that prepared youth to take part to represent their voice during the European Dialogue on Internet Governance (EuroDIG) at the World Forum.
+THE HAGUE, THE NETHERLANDS, 16-18 June 2019 Sunium CEO Nadia Tjahja co-organised and co-led the Youth Dialogue on Internet Governance (YouthDIG), a three-day youth programme that prepared youth to participate and represent their voice during the European Dialogue on Internet Governance (EuroDIG) at the World Forum.

-YouthDIG united over 20 young professionals and activists from various European corners in the Dutch capital to discuss digital affairs.
-However the preparation for selected participants started already in April with online meetings, where they gained insights into the topic and started shaping their ideas on the Internet Governance.
+YouthDIG united over 20 students, young professionals and activists, from various European corners in the Hague to discuss digital affairs.
+Participants joined online webinars in the months leading up to YouthDIG, where they gained insights into the topics and started shaping their ideas on Internet Governance.

-After successful online meetings, participants met each other in real life on the 15th June in the Hague.
+After successful online meetings, participants met each other in real life on the 15th of June in the Hague.
 The pre-event programme included ice-breakers, interactive sessions, networking, debates and meetings with local guests.
-On the very first day, YouthDIG’ers were warmly welcomed by Salima Oualite from the Municipality of The Hague and Arnold van Rhijn from Ministry of Economic Affairs and Climate Policy.
-WIth the encouraging remarks, participants were ready to embrace topics, such as Human Rights in Digital Era, Cybersecurity and Access and Literacy with experienced net politics practitioners.
+On the very first day, YouthDIG’ers were warmly welcomed by Salima Oualite from the Municipality of The Hague and Arnold van Rhijn from the Ministry of Economic Affairs and Climate Policy.
+With their encouraging remarks, participants were ready to embrace topics such as Human Rights in the Digital Era, Cybersecurity and Access and Literacy with experienced net politics practitioners.

 Besides intense learning and discussions, participants were invited to join various social activities.
-They experienced cooking together at Kookfabriek, Dinners at finest Dutch restaurants and more socialising in an informal setting.
+They experienced cooking together at Kookfabriek and more socialising in an informal setting.